Give your pup the welcome party they deserve

 But among all that excitement, it can be easy to overlook some of the practicalities of introducing a four-legged friend into your home.
 Becoming a pet parent has its responsibilities.
 And to ensure you nail each and every one, you’re going to need to be prepared.

-Here to help you get everything in tip-top shape before your pup’s impending arrival is our Paws puppy-proofing checklist.
+Here to help you get everything in tip-top shape before your pup’s impending arrival is my Paws puppy-proofing checklist.